 Harvest Blog – Derek’s Story

-In our 30th year of Harvest for the Hungry, find out how Harvest all started.
+Find out how Harvest for the Hungry started.
 Follow our blog to read the story of how God worked in the life of Derek Wade to spur him on to pioneer this vital Kingdom work.
 Find out why Harvest still matters today.

 Derek Wade started what is now known as Harvest for The Hungry during the Balkan War, a conflict which resulted in 2.4 million people fleeing to other countries, and a further 2 million internally displaced.